 The Kernochan Center for Law, Media and the Arts was established to contribute to a broader understanding of the legal aspects of creative works of authorship, including their dissemination and use.

-The Kernochan Center's annual symposium, Past, Present and Future of Copyright Licensing, is a full-day symposium four panels of academics, industry experts, government and non-government officials, and lawyers representing different interests within the world of licensing.
-Each panel will focus on a particular creative industry and examine the different models of licensing that these copyright sectors have employed.
+The Kernochan Center's annual symposium, Past, Present and Future of Copyright Licensing, was a full-day symposium four panels of academics, industry experts, government and non-government officials, and lawyers representing different interests within the world of licensing.
+Each panel focused on a particular creative industry and examine the different models of licensing that these copyright sectors have employed.

 Copyright Society Hosts 15th Annual Copyright and Technology Conference